LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 }
 ```

 You can also edit the design on other aspects besides height, width and color.
-Using CSS in this way makes a design responsive when you combine it with a technique called “media query”.
+Using CSS in this way makes a design responsive when you combine it with a technique called "media query".

 ### Media queries